Red: On flags

-The St George's cross was the banner of the First Crusade, then, beginning in the 13th century, the flag of England.
+The Saint George's Cross was the banner of the First Crusade, then, beginning in the 13th century, the flag of England.
 It is the red color (along with that of the Cross of Saint Patrick) in the flag of the United Kingdom, and, by adoption, of the red in the flag of the United States.

 The red stripes in the flag of the United States were adapted from the British Red Ensign.
 This is the Continental Union Flag, the de facto flag of the United States until 1777.

 The Flag of Georgia also features the Saint George's Cross.
 It dates back to the banner of Medieval Georgia in the 5th century.

 The maple leaf flag of Canada, adopted in 1965.
 The red color comes from the Saint George's Cross of England.